ich777/python-unraid/README.md

-# python3.8.4rc1
+# For Unraid v6.9.x

-Precompile Python 3.8.4rc1 for Unraid-Kernel-Helper
+Precompile Python 3.8.4rc1 for Unraid-Kernel-Helper for iSCSI builds